rundeck/rundeck/docs/en/manual/02-getting-started.md

 communicate with the Node and how to invoke the command action.

 The command executes in a data context that contains information about the Node resource, job, and job option data.
+Your command can use this data and thus avoid hard coding node or environment specific values.

 ### Jobs